 What are Colorado’s Current Regulations?

 Over the last seven years, Colorado has continuously improved the state’s oil and natural gas regulations so that they are some of the strictest regulations in the nation.

 Colorado’s tough regulations require companies to work with local governments when planning oil and natural gas development and effectively protect the environment and the health and safety of all Coloradans.
 If Coloradans can’t responsibly access oil and natural gas on state land, they may be forced to rely on federal lands to meet their energy needs, further opening the door to development on some of the state’s most pristine public lands.

 Maintaining responsible and reliable production of oil and natural gas right here at home means we rely less on unstable, hostile foreign regimes.
 A 2,500-foot setback would not only severely limit Colorado’s energy production, it will make our energy security harder to achieve.

 Click here to learn more about the impacts of a 2,500-foot setback.

 Before you cast your vote this November, make sure to share the facts with your family and friends.

 Safeguarding private property from government confiscation is at the core of Colorado values.
-Measure 108 defends private property owners like homeowners, businesses, farmers and ranchers from state or local governments taking their property without compensation.
+Initiative 108 defends private property owners like homeowners, businesses, farmers, and ranchers from state or local governments taking their property without compensation.

 What Does it Mean?